-Let’s explore the highlights of the Mercedes-Benz C-Class and Lexus IS to see if there’s a clear winner.
+Let’s explore the highlights of the Mercedes-Benz C-Class and Lexus IS to see which compact luxury sedan appeals to you.

 Mercedes-Benz C-Class Highlights